-Conservation organizations often encounter situations where they want to acquire a particular property important to their goals but the owners have no interest in selling.
-Some owners may never want to sell or may want to leave such matters to their heirs.
-Owners may tell an organization that they will be sure to approach the organization if they ever consider selling, but experience suggests that such assurances shouldn’t inspire confidence: when owners eventually come around to selling, they may have forgotten conversations of years passed or think it not worth the trouble of reaching out to what they perceive as a cash-strapped organization.
+Organizations often encounter situations where they want to purchase a particular property but the owners have no interest in selling.
+Some owners may never want to sell or want to leave such matters to their heirs.
+Owners may tell an organization that they will be sure to contact the organization if they ever consider selling, but experience suggests that such assurances should not inspire confidence: when owners eventually come around to selling, they may have forgotten conversations of years passed or think it not worth the trouble of reaching out to what they perceive as a cash-strapped organization.

 A right of first offer requires the owners to offer the property, on terms of their choosing, to the person who holds the right (called the “holder” or “grantee”) before offering the property to others.
-(Alternatively, a right of first offer can be structured to have the grantee, upon notice from the owners that they are interested in selling, make the first offer.)
-A right of first negotiation, which may be appended to a right of first offer, goes one step further and requires the owners to negotiate with the holder in good faith for some period of time.
+Alternatively, a right of first offer can be structured to have the holder, upon notice from the owners that they are interested in selling, make the first offer.
+A right of first negotiation, which does not stand alone but which may be appended to a right of first offer, goes one step further and requires the owners to negotiate with the holder in good faith for some period of time.
 A right of first refusal allows the holder the right, after offers are solicited from others, to match any offer that the owners are willing to accept.
-These rights are often combined so that the holder has the first opportunity to act on owners’ interest in selling and the assurance that, if the owners’ initial expectations are unrealistic (that is, before the property is placed on the market), there is still the opportunity to match a price offered by a third party buyer after the property has been exposed to the market.
+These rights are often combined so that the holder has the first opportunity to act on owners’ interest in selling and the assurance that, if the owners’ initial expectations regarding the property’s value are unrealistic (that is, before the property is placed on the market), there is still the opportunity to match a price offered by a third-party buyer after the property has been exposed to the market.

-The Pennsylvania Land Trust Association has published, at ConservationTools.org, a number of guides and model documents to help conservation organizations obtain commitments from owners regarding the potential future sale of their property interests.
+WeConservePA has published at the WeConservePA.org library a number of guides and model documents (accompanied by expansive commentaries) to help organizations obtain commitments from owners regarding the potential future sale of their property interests.
 Publications include:

 Strategies.
 If acquisition is not a possibility, at least in the short term, what other strategies may be advanced by the land trust?

-Landowners are often willing to accommodate a right of first offer because the detriment to them is minimal.
-All they have to do is notify the holder of the right, before they list the property for sale, of the terms they are willing to accept.
+Owners are often willing to accommodate a right of first offer because the detriment to them is minimal.
+All they have to do is notify the holder, before they list the property for sale, of the terms they are willing to accept.
 The offered terms do not have to be reasonable or comparable to market.
-The right of first offer alone (without the addition of a right of first negotiation, described below) is a “take it or leave it” proposition -- there is no obligation on the part of the owners to consider a counterproposal.
+The right of first offer alone (without the addition of a right of first negotiation, described below) is a “take it or leave it” proposition—there is no obligation on the part of the owners to consider a counterproposal.
 If the offer is not accepted within the agreed upon response time, then the owners can move forward with their marketing plan without any further need to deal with the holder.

 Alternatively, the right of first offer can be structured to have the holder, upon notice from the owners that the owners are interested in selling, make the first offer.
 This configuration likewise places minimal burden on the owners.
 Owners are under no obligation to accept the holder’s offer; their only inconvenience is having to provide notice to the holder and wait the specified period of time for holder to make an offer before placing the property on the market.

-The principal advantage to a conservation organization of holding a right of first offer is that the organization will be alerted when the property will soon be available for purchase.
+The principal advantage to an organization of holding a right of first offer is that the organization will be alerted when the property will soon be available for purchase.
 The owners may not offer or be willing to accept a reasonable offer without first experiencing how potential buyers respond to a listing of the property on the real estate market.
-Even so, the organization has the opportunity, before the property is marketed, to build a relationship with the owners; educate them on conservation strategies that may benefit them or be of interest to them, whether or not the conservation organization is in a position to purchase; and to prepare for making a better informed offer that the owners may take more seriously after the property has been exposed to the reality of the market.
+Even so, the organization has the opportunity, before the property is marketed, to build a relationship with the owners.
+The organization can educate the owners on conservation strategies that may benefit them or be of interest to them, whether or not the organization is in a position to purchase.
+Additionally, the organization can prepare for making a better-informed offer that the owners may take more seriously after the property has been exposed to the reality of the market.

 A right of first negotiation is not a stand-alone right but an add-on to the right of first offer.
 The purpose is to provide time after an initial offer is rejected for counterproposals to be made and, if possible, for the holder to reach agreement with the owners before others can make competing offers.

 Example.
-The owners’ offered sales price is, in the opinion of the conservation organization, well above its market value.
-A right of first negotiation appended to the right of first offer allows the conservation organization time to organize a responsible and responsive counteroffer based on market information and an analysis of physical and legal constraints on developability.
+The owners’ offered sales price is, in the opinion of the organization, well above its market value.
+A right of first negotiation appended to the right of first offer allows the organization time to organize a responsible and responsive counteroffer based on market information and an analysis of physical and legal constraints on the property’s developability.

 A right of first refusal is triggered only after the owners have successfully marketed the property.
 The owners must hold off accepting a satisfactory offer received from a third party during the acceptance period specified in the grant of right of first refusal so that the holder can decide whether to match it.
-The length of this period can be expected to be considerably shorter than the time period for a response to a first offer because, unlike the first offer, the first refusal creates a risk that a third party buyer will withdraw a satisfactory offer if the owner can’t respond promptly.
+The owners will want this acceptance period to be considerably shorter than the time period for a response to a first offer because, unlike the first offer, the first refusal creates a risk that a third-party buyer will withdraw a satisfactory offer if the owners can’t respond promptly.
 A prospective buyer typically gives the seller only a few days to accept an offer.
-If the right of first refusal’s acceptance period is longer than the decision period allowed to the owner by the third party buyer, the owner risks losing a satisfactory sale due to the holder not matching the third party’s offer and the third party buyer choosing not to extend their offer.
+If the right of first refusal’s acceptance period is longer than the decision period allowed to the owner by the third-party buyer, the owner risks losing a satisfactory sale due to the holder not matching the third party’s offer and the third-party buyer choosing not to extend their offer.

-A conservation organization will need time to analyze the real estate offer made by the third party buyer to the owner and, if the details are satisfactory, obtain necessary internal approval.
+An organization will need time to analyze the real estate offer made by the third-party buyer to the owner and, if the details are satisfactory, obtain necessary internal approval.
 The organization probably will need time to obtain financing as well.
 However, as explained, the owner granting a right of first refusal is likely to want to be sure that the time allowed to the organization to respond is short.
-Combining a right of first refusal with rights of first offer and negotiation can ameliorate this serious time constraint.
+Combining a right of first refusal with a right of first offer (and negotiation) can ameliorate this serious time constraint.

-Optimally, a conservation organization will obtain from owners all three rights of first purchase—an initial offer from the owners with sufficient time to negotiate a mutually acceptable transaction followed by a right of first refusal if the negotiations are unsuccessful.
+Optimally, an organization will obtain from the owners rights of first offer, negotiation, and refusal—an opportunity for a first offer to be made and considered with sufficient time to negotiate a mutually acceptable transaction followed by a right of first refusal if the negotiation is unsuccessful.
 The logic is straightforward:

-Grants of rights of first offer, negotiation and refusal must be carefully negotiated and drafted to achieve the desired outcome.
-The conservation organization must ask for exactly what it wants.
+Grants of rights of first offer, negotiation, and refusal must be carefully negotiated and drafted to achieve the desired outcome.
+The organization must ask for exactly what it wants.
 If it simply requests a right of first refusal, that is what it will get—a right to match an offer, likely within a time period that is far too short to make a prudent decision.
-If it requests a right of first offer and doesn’t clarify that it wants the offer followed by a period of good faith negotiation and a right of first refusal, it’ll likely ultimately receive an offer that demands too much for the property with no opportunity to negotiate and no guarantee that the owners will come back to the organization once market realities realign the owners’ expectations.
+If it requests a right of first offer and does not clarify that it wants the offer followed by a period of good faith negotiation and a right of first refusal, it will likely ultimately receive an offer that demands too much for the property with no opportunity to negotiate and no guarantee that the owners will come back to the organization once market realities realign the owners’ expectations.

-The Model Grant of Right of First Offer and Model Grant of Right of First Refusal provide templates for establishing rights of first purchase and, together with their respective commentaries, provide the user with guides to key concerns that need to be resolved when establishing these rights.
+The Model Grant of Right of First Offer and Model Grant of Right of First Refusal provide templates for establishing rights for the holder and, together with their respective commentaries, provide the user with guides to key issues that need to be resolved when establishing these rights.

-The conservation organization will lose its rights under grants of first purchase if (1) there are prior liens on the property, (2) no subordination or other appropriate agreement has been obtained from the lien holder to recognize the rights of the conservation organization, and (3) a foreclosure subsequently occurs.
-However, if the risk of foreclosure is low and the conservation organization has paid little, if any, consideration for the rights, owners are unlikely to be willing to obtain subordination given the difficulty involved.
+However, if the risk of foreclosure is low and the organization is paying little, if anything, for the rights, the owners are unlikely to be willing to obtain subordination given the difficulty involved.
 As such, an organization may reasonably conclude that the low risks and costs do not merit pursuit of subordination.

-The Pennsylvania Land Trust Association published this guide with support from the William Penn Foundation and the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.
+WeConservePA offers this guide thanks to support from the William Penn Foundation and the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.